 CALL FOR APPLICATIONS

-Social Innovation Lab is now accepting applications for its 2017-2018 cohort
+Social Innovation Lab is now accepting applications for its 2018-19 Cohort

-Since 2011, SIL has supported 62 ventures, including the Portable Alternative Crib, Urban Pastoral and Baltimore Teacher Supply Swap.
-To learn more about SIL and our impact, view our 2017 Impact Report.
+Since 2011, SIL has supported 72 ventures through this program including Portable Alternative Crib Initiative, Urban Pastoral and Baltimore Teacher Supply Swap.
+To learn more about SIL and our impact, view our 2018 Impact Report.

 What SIL looks for:

-SIL seeks driven, altruistic applicants – people who see a problem, are thoughtful and deliberate at developing a potential solution rooted in extensive research or experience, and are willing to exert extraordinary dedication to make the potential solution a reality.
+SIL is seeking driven, altruistic applicants: people who see a problem, are thoughtful and deliberate at developing a potential solution rooted in personal experience and/or extensive research and are willing to exert extraordinary dedication to make the potential solution a reality.

 To be eligible: